metadriverse/metadrive/documentation/source/env_config.rst

 Map Config
 #############
     -   :code:`map` (int or string): You can set a *string* or *int* as the key to generate map in an easy way.
 An *int=N* means generating a map containing N blocks, and the block type is randomly selected.
-Since in PGDrive each block has a unique ID in *char* type, *string* can determine the block type sequence.
+Since in MetaDrive each block has a unique ID in *char* type, *string* can determine the block type sequence.
         For example, "SCrRX" means the first block is Straight, and the next blocks are Circular, InRamp, OutRamp and Intersection.
         We provide the following block types: